SamAndTheSun/greatbrowser/README.md

 #analyze genomic data
 from greatbrowser import great_analysis

-#prints information regarding valid inputs for the "global control" parameter of great_analysis
+#prints information regarding valid inputs for the "global control" parameter for great_analysis
 from greatbrowser import great_global_controls

-#prints information regarding valid inputs for the "get" parameter of great_analysis
+#prints information regarding valid inputs for the "get" parameter for great_analysis
 from greatbrowser import great_get_options
 ```